 The Audience Insights report lets you take an interest-centric view of your audience, and see the potential size and relevance of individual audience segments.
 Learn more

 Demographics (Age, Gender)

-Interest information gives you context for expanding your advertising into related markets (affinity categories), and for focusing your advertising on exactly the users who demonstrate a likelihood to consume your content or purchase your products (other categories).
-Learn more
+Interest information gives you context for expanding your advertising into related markets (Affinity Categories), and for focusing your advertising on exactly the users who demonstrate a likelihood to consume your content or purchase your products (In-Market Segments, Other Categories).
+Learn more.

 Geo (Language, Location)

 It’s important to know whether you’re getting a response from users to whom you direct different language versions of your advertising, but you also want to know what kind of traffic you’re getting from users outside those targets.
 Maybe you’re advertising in English and Spanish, but also getting high-conversion users who speak French and Italian, indicating an opportunity to localize your ads to those languages and speak more directly to a lucrative market.

 You want information from the areas you already target in your advertising, but you should also know about traffic from other geographic areas whose users exhibit a natural interest in your products.